Canadian Pacific 2816

-Canadian Pacific 2816, also known as the "Empress", is a preserved H1b class "Hudson" type steam locomotive, built by the Montreal Locomotive Works in December 1930 for the Canadian Pacific Railway.
+Canadian Pacific 2816, also known as the "Empress", is a preserved H1b class "Hudson" type steam locomotive, built by the Montreal Locomotive Works (MLW) in December 1930 for the Canadian Pacific Railway (CP).
 It is the only non-streamlined H1 Hudson to be preserved.

 The locomotive was primarily used in pulling passenger trains in revenue service for thirty years, before it was retired in May 1960.
 In 1963, it was sold to F. Nelson Blount, who added it to his Steamtown, U.S.A. collection in Bellows Falls, Vermont.
 After becoming surplus in the collection by the National Park Service, No. 2816 was reacquired by the CP in 1998, and crews from BC Rail were hired to extensively restore it to operating condition.

 In 2001, the Empress returned to service, and it was used by the CP in occasional excursion service as part of their steam excursion program.
 In late 2012, the CP steam program was discontinued, and No. 2816 remained stored at the CP's headquarters in Calgary, Alberta.
 Following the CP's merger with the Kansas City Southern to become the new Canadian Pacific Kansas City in 2023, No. 2816 returned to service again in 2024, embarking on a continental tour from April 24 to July 10.

-After the completion of the Final Spike Tour, the locomotive was stored in the Calgary shops.

 History

 Revenue service

 No. 2816 was one of ten H1b-class (Nos.
-2810-2819) (the "H" meant the 4-6-4 wheel configuration, the "1" was the design number and the "b" meant it was the second production run) 4-6-4 Hudson-types built by the Montreal Locomotive Works in December 1930, at a cost of $116,555 each.
+2810-2819) (Note: The "H" refers to the 4-6-4 wheel configuration, the "1" is the design number, and the "b" means it was the second production run.)
+4-6-4 Hudson-types built by the Montreal Locomotive Works in December 1930, at a cost of $116,555 each.
 It was first assigned to premier passenger service between Winnipeg and Fort William, Ontario.

 Following the introduction of semi-streamlined Royal Hudson locomotives in 1937, No. 2816 was reassigned to secondary passenger service between Windsor, Ontario, and Quebec City, and during the 1950s, it pulled commuter trains between Montreal and Rigaud, Quebec.
 In 1957, No. 2816 received a minor overhaul, with its tender being replaced with one from Royal Hudson No. 2822.
 The locomotive was retired from revenue service on May 26, 1960, after accumulating 2,046,000 mi.
 It was subsequently used briefly as a stationary boiler at the St. Luc yards in Montreal.